-Depending on the origin of the share subscription or transfer order, detailed checks on the investor's identity may not be required when the order has been transmitted through an intermediary or a financial institution regulated in a FATF country.
+Depending on the origin of the subscription or transfer request, a detailed verification of the investor's identity may not be requested when the request has been transmitted by an intermediary or regulated financial institution in a FATF country.
 The list of FATF countries can be consulted on the website of the Financial Action Task Force on Money Laundering: www.oecd.org/fatf.